What is a Subdivision Clearance?

 Practical Completion Inspection

 The applicant/ developer is required to contact the City's Land Development team to organise an onsite Practical Completion Inspection (PCI) prior to the lodgement of the Application for Subdivision Clearance unless a bond for outstanding works has been lodged and accepted by the Land Development team.
-A PCI report will be forwarded to the developer/ engineer.
+A copy of the PCI report will be forwarded to the developer/ engineer.

 Bonding of Subdivisional Works